Lili Reynaud-Dewar: Life and work

 In 2009, she co-founded, with Dorothée Dupuis and Valérie Chartrain, the art and entertainment feminist publication Petunia.

+In 2021, she benefited from an artist residency at Cité internationale des arts, in Paris.

 In 2015, she published a collection of her writings "My Epidemic, texts on my work and the work of other artists" with Paraguay Press.
 She has been a professor at Haute École d'Art et de Design in Geneva since 2010, her seminar which she held for a long time from her hotel room at Hotel Adriatica in Geneva is entitled Teaching as Teenagers and is mostly based on readings by queer and feminist writers.
 With her students from Head Geneva, she has made a horror comedy in Marfa, TX, entitled "Beyond the Land of Minimal Possessions" and which deals with the gentrification brought by art institutions.
 She is part of the group Wages For Wages Against, a campaign launched by Ramaya Tegegne, that promotes fees for artists as well as a less discriminating art world, in Switzerland and elsewhere.
 She has initiated the project Maladie d'Amour in her studio in Grenoble in 2015.
 Maladie d'Amour is a social and emotional experiment that brings a small group of young people around one-night long exhibitions featuring Lili Reynaud-Dewar's artist friends such as Thomas le Lann, Marina Faust, Ian Wooldridge, Helene Cayet, Matthis Collins, Bonny Poon, and Hugo Scibetta.

 In 2021, she won the 21st edition of the Marcel Duchamp Prize.

 Lili Reynaud-Dewar is represented by Clearing Gallery in Brussels and New York, and Emanuel Layr in Vienna and Rome.